rust-lang/book/second-edition/nostarch/chapter19.md

 function

 Recall from Chapter 4 that slices are a pointer to some data and the length of the slice.
-We’ve often used the `len` method to get the length of a slice; we can use the `as_mut_ptr` method to get access to the raw pointer of a slice.
-In this case, since we have a mutable slice to `i32` values, `as_mut_ptr` returns a raw pointer with the type `*mut i32`, which we’ve stored in the variable `ptr`.
+We use the `len` method to get the length of a slice, and the `as_mut_ptr` method to access the raw pointer of a slice.
+In this case, because we have a mutable slice to `i32` values, `as_mut_ptr` returns a raw pointer with the type `*mut i32`, which we’ve stored in the variable `ptr`.

-The assertion that the `mid` index is within the slice stays the same.
-Then, the `slice::from_raw_parts_mut` function does the reverse from the `as_mut_ptr` and `len` methods: it takes a raw pointer and a length and creates a slice.
-We call `slice::from_raw_parts_mut` to create a slice that starts from `ptr` and is `mid` items long.
+We keep the assertion that the `mid` index is within the slice.
+Then we get to the unsafe code: the `slice::from_raw_parts_mut` function takes a raw pointer and a length and creates a slice.
+We use this function to create a slice that starts from `ptr` and is `mid` items long.
 Then we call the `offset` method on `ptr` with `mid` as an argument to get a raw pointer that starts at `mid`, and we create a slice using that pointer and the remaining number of items after `mid` as the length.

-Because slices are checked, they’re safe to use once we’ve created them.
-The function `slice::from_raw_parts_mut` is an unsafe function because it takes a raw pointer and trusts that this pointer is valid.
-The `offset` method on raw pointers is also unsafe, since it trusts that the location some offset after a raw pointer is also a valid pointer.
-We’ve put an `unsafe` block around our calls to `slice::from_raw_parts_mut` and `offset` to be allowed to call them, and we can tell by looking at the code and by adding the assertion that `mid` must be less than or equal to `len` that all the raw pointers used within the `unsafe` block will be valid pointers to data within the slice.
+The function `slice::from_raw_parts_mut` is unsafe because it takes a raw pointer and must trust that this pointer is valid.
+The `offset` method on raw pointers is also unsafe, because it must trust that the offset location is also a valid pointer.
+We therefore had to put an `unsafe` block around our calls to `slice::from_raw_parts_mut` and `offset` to be allowed to call them.
+We can tell, by looking at the code and by adding the assertion that `mid` must be less than or equal to `len`, that all the raw pointers used within the `unsafe` block will be valid pointers to data within the slice.
 This is an acceptable and appropriate use of `unsafe`.

-Note that the resulting `split_at_mut` function is safe: we didn’t have to add the `unsafe` keyword in front of it, and we can call this function from safe Rust.
-We’ve created a safe abstraction to the unsafe code by writing an implementation of the function that uses `unsafe` code in a safe way by only creating valid pointers from the data this function has access to.
+Note that we don't need to mark the resulting `split_at_mut` function as `unsafe`, and we can call this function from safe Rust.
+We’ve created a safe abstraction to the unsafe code with an implementation of the function that uses `unsafe` code in a safe way because it creates only valid pointers from the data this function has access to.

 In contrast, the use of `slice::from_raw_parts_mut` in Listing 19-7 would likely crash when the slice is used.
 This code takes an arbitrary memory